Standard Admission Requirements

 - Formal acceptance into the Teacher Education Program

-Students enrolled in the EXCEL program are expected to have easy access to a computer, printer, and the Internet.
+Students enrolled in the undergraduate programs are expected to have easy access to a computer, printer, and the Internet.
 It is very difficult to complete the degree programs without these tools.
 Courses will require the production of papers and interaction using email and other technologies.
 Students may also be required to do research online, complete web-based assignments, and produce computer-based electronic products.

-All Trinity Florida EXCEL students have access to the campus computer lab at the Florida Regional Center site.
+All Trinity Florida undergraduate students have access to the campus computer lab at Trinity Florida.
 The computer lab is available during the University's operating hours.

-EXCEL is a writing-intensive program.
+The undergraduate program at Trinity Florida is writing-intensive.
 Students are expected to achieve a level of writing competence early in their Trinity experience to excel in their studies.
-In an effort to ensure the success of all students, a computerized writing evaluation will be administered by the EXCEL admissions staff for students who do not meet all of the following criteria:
+In an effort to ensure the success of all students, a computerized writing evaluation will be administered by the undergraduate admissions staff for students who do not meet all of the following criteria:

 - Have 15 or more college credits (technical credits are not considered in meeting this criterion)